sjpcp5/obsidian_notes/Self Care/Healing your Brain.md

 1. Caffeine -  more than 100mg of coffee, A venti is 350mg is toxic
 2. Fruit juice (not fruit) causes high inflammation
 3. Impacts to the brain like a soccer ball
-4. marijauna lowers blood flow to body
+4. marijuana lowers blood flow to body
 5. loneliness
 6. gum diseases
 7. mercury